Chapter 8. The University Unions

 - Six students, including the Student Government president, the E+E president, and four others as follows:

-- Two students registered for at least six semester hours during each long-session semester of service, to be selected by the president of Student Government after announcement of the position opening in the Daily Texan and other appropriate media.
+- Two students registered for at least six semester hours during each semester of service, to be selected by the president of Student Government after announcement of the position opening in the Daily Texan and other appropriate media.
 Appointments will be ratified by a majority vote of the Student Assembly and will become effective May 1, for two-year overlapping terms.
 Should a vacancy occur during a term, (i) the Student Government president will appoint a new member who will receive proper approval of the Student Assembly before taking a seat on the board; (ii) the new member will become a full voting member of the board immediately.

-- Two students registered for at least six semester hours during each long-session semester of service, to be elected for one-year terms by the student body during Student Government elections each year.
+- Two students registered for at least six semester hours during each semester of service, to be elected for one-year terms by the student body during Student Government elections each year.
 Should a vacancy occur during a term, the chair of the University Unions board of directors will nominate another student who must receive a majority vote of the board.
 A quorum must be present to approve a new member.

 - The executive director and an appointee of the vice president are members of the board without a vote.